Barbara Windsor: Death

-Windsor died on 10 December 2020, aged 83.
+Windsor died at Anita Dorfman House, a Jewish Care home in Stanmore, North West London, on 10 December 2020, aged 83.

 The next episode of EastEnders, broadcast on 11 December 2020, was dedicated to Windsor's memory.
 As well as this, the 2017 biopic Babs, which documented Windsor's life, was also broadcast.
-Among those who paid tributes to her were her EastEnders co-stars, entertainers, politicians including Boris Johnson, former Prime Minister David Cameron, Leader of the Opposition Keir Starmer, and members of the Royal family, Prince William, Duke of Cambridge—who described Windsor as "a true national treasure ... a giant of the entertainment world"—and Charles, Prince of Wales with his wife Camilla, Duchess of Cornwall.
+Among those who paid tributes to her were her EastEnders co-stars, entertainers, politicians including then Prime Minister Boris Johnson, former Prime Minister David Cameron, the then Leader of the Opposition Keir Starmer and members of the Royal family, Prince William, Duke of Cambridge – who described Windsor as "a true national treasure ... a giant of the entertainment world" – and Charles, Prince of Wales with his wife Camilla, Duchess of Cornwall.

 Windsor's funeral took place on 8 January 2021.
 Her body was cremated at Golders Green Crematorium.
-The service was attended by Anna Karen, Christopher Biggins, Ross Kemp, David Walliams, and Matt Lucas, amongst others, although numbers were limited due to the COVID-19 pandemic.
-Floral decorations on Windsor's coffin made out the words "The Dame", "Saucy" (Windsor's catchphrase in the Carry On films) and "The Queen Peggy".
+The service was attended by Anna Karen, Christopher Biggins, Ross Kemp, David Walliams and Matt Lucas, amongst others, although numbers were limited due to the COVID-19 pandemic.
+Floral decorations on Windsor's coffin spelled out the words "The Dame", "Saucy" (Windsor's catchphrase in the Carry On films) and "The Queen Peggy".
 Windsor's funeral programme featured the famous photo of her in Carry On Camping, a photo that she said "will follow me right to the end".

 In popular culture

 Windsor was played by Samantha Spiro in Terry Johnson's play Cleo, Camping, Emmanuelle and Dick, which premiered at the National Theatre in 1998.
 Rachel Clarke took over the role of Windsor in the touring production of the play in 2001.
-Spiro reprised the role in the subsequent film adaptation, Cor, Blimey!.
+Spiro reprised the role in the subsequent TV film adaptation, Cor, Blimey!
+(2000).
 The latter also featured a cameo appearance from Windsor, playing herself.

 In the 2006 BBC television film Kenneth Williams: Fantabulosa!, Windsor was again played by Rachel Clarke.
-Spiro reprised her role as Windsor in the biopic Babs in 2017, with Jaime Winstone and Honor Kneafsey playing younger versions of Windsor.
+Spiro reprised her role as Windsor in the TV biopic Babs in 2017, with Jaime Winstone and Honor Kneafsey playing younger versions of Windsor.